Having a documented content marketing strategy impacts your content performance and ROI:

 Emotions also prompt higher engagement.
 Jonah Berger, a Marketing Professor at the Wharton School, explained that people are more likely to share content that triggers an emotional response.

-So emotional content draws in users, prompts action and encourages sharing.
+So an emotional content development strategy draws in users, prompts action and encourages sharing.
 What’s more, all of those things are a recipe for earning natural backlinks that improve organic visibility.

 A content calendar is much more than a simple schedule.
 It’s also an organizational structure that aligns your content team with your broader marketing tactics and goals.